unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 **!!!WARNINIG!!!**

-This is not backwards compatible with the manual spoolman config, while the macros may look similar, this integration provides a new klipper module and having both config anabled may cause unforseen behavours.
+This is not backwards compatible with the manual spoolman config, while the macros may look similar, this integration provides a new Klipper module, and having both config anabled may cause unforeseen behaviours.

 ## Features